 In 2020, Josh embarked on a new musical endeavour under the name, Almanac.
-To hear all the latest updates from Almanac, hit follow in any of these places: Facebook, Instagram and Twitter.
+To hear all the latest updates from Almanac, follow on Facebook, Instagram or Twitter.
 You can also sign up to the mailing list and become a patron.

 This formed the final single of his debut EP, Silk River, available to stream here.

 On 9th September 2020, he released the first single of his second EP, a cover of Antonio Carlos Jobim’s Waters of March, available to stream and view:

 On 13th September 2020, he released a short documentary entitled, On Croydon: